The New York Convention

 www.newyorkconvention.org gives access to information regarding the New York Convention in general, its history, its intepretation and application by the courts, a bibliography, and other relevant matters such as a "draft" for a revised Convention.

-The login is presently reserved for courses on the New York Convention, including the course on International Arbitration and the New York Convention at the University of Miami School of Law; the LL.M. in International Dispute Settlement (MIDS) at Geneva; and the "New York Convention Road Show" for the judiciary in various Contracting States.
+The login is presently reserved for courses on the New York Convention, including the course on International Arbitration and the New York Convention at Tsinghua University School of Law in Beijing; the LL.M. in International Dispute Settlement (MIDS) at Geneva; and the "New York Convention Road Show" for the judiciary in various Contracting States (most recently in Indonesia).

-This website is an initiative of Albert Jan van den Berg, Professor at the Erasmus University in Rotterdam and Visiting Professor at the University of Miami School of Law.
+This website is an initiative of Albert Jan van den Berg, Professor at the Erasmus University in Rotterdam and Visiting Professor at the Tsinghua University School of Law in Beijing.
 Professor van den Berg is the author of "The New York Arbitration Convention of 1958.
 Towards a Uniform Judicial Interpretation" (1981) (referred to as "NYAC I"), which is available on-line here.